Air suspension: History

 In 1960, the Borgward P 100 was the first German car with self-levelling air suspension.

 In 1962, the Mercedes-Benz W112 platform featured an air suspension on the 300SE models.
 The system used a Bosch main valve with two axle valves on the front and one on the rear.
 These controlled a cone-shaped air spring on each wheel axle.
 The system maintained a constant ride height utilizing an air reservoir that was filled by a single-cylinder air compressor powered by the engine.
 In 1964, the Mercedes-Benz 600 used larger air springs and the compressed air system also powered the brake servo.

 Rolls-Royce incorporated self-levelling suspension on the 1965 Rolls-Royce Silver Shadow, a system built under license from Citroën.

 In 1975, the Mercedes-Benz 450SEL 6.9 incorporated a hydropneumatic suspension when the patents on the technology had expired.
 This design replaced the expensive, complex, and problematic compressed air system that was still used on the 600 models until 1984.

 Air suspension was not included in standard production American-built cars between 1960 and 1983.
 In 1984, Ford Motor Company incorporated a new design as a feature on the Lincoln Continental Mark VII.

-In 1986, Toyota Soarer introduced the first electronically controlled (TEMS), a semi-active full air suspension (spring constant, variable attenuation force).
+In 1986, Nissan installed an airbag modification to MacPherson Struts on the Cedric and Gloria.

-Dunlop Systems Coventry UK were also pioneers of Electronically Controlled Air Suspension (ECAS) for off-road vehicles - the term ECAS was successfully trade marked.
-The system was first fitted to the 93MY Land Rover Range Rover.
+Dunlop Systems Coventry UK were also pioneers of electronically controlled air suspension (ECAS) for off-road vehicles - the term ECAS was successfully trade marked.
+The system was first fitted to the 1993 model year Land Rover Range Rover.

-In 1989, Arnott Air Suspension Products is founded, eventually expanding to a 300,000 square foot manufacturing plant in Merritt Island, Fl., including 65,000 sq. ft Research & Development center dedicated to Air Suspension, assisting in patents for BMW, Mercedes-Benz and more.

-In 2002 the GMT 360 Trail Blazer SUV featured rear air assist air suspension with Dunlop air springs and an integrated Wabco control system.

-In 2005 the GM H2 HUMMER featured an optional rear air suspension system with a dual compressor control system from Dunlop to support tire inflation for off-road applications.
+In 2005 the GM Hummer H2 featured an optional rear air suspension system with a dual compressor control system from Dunlop to support tire inflation for off-road applications.

-In 2013, the Tesla Model S began offering height adjustable air suspension.

 Modern automobiles

-Vehicles that have used air suspension include models from Maybach, Rolls-Royce, Lexus, Jeep, Ram, Cadillac (GM), Mercedes-Benz,BMW, Citroën, Porsche, Land Rover, SsangYong, Audi, Subaru, Volkswagen, Lincoln, Ford, and Tesla, among others.
-Some Citroën vehicles feature Hydractive suspension, a computer controlled version of their Hydropneumatic system, which features sport and comfort modes, lowers the height of the car at high speeds and continues to maintain ride height when the engine is not running.